methaveelu/Mern-finance-dashboard/README.md

 When considering data modeling for KPIs, subsets of data models such as "transactions" and "products" are required to be  interconnected.
 These models contain attributes and relationships that capture the relevant data for analysis.

-(__Transactions Model__): This model captures data related to individual transactions, such as transaction IDs, transaction dates, transaction amounts, and other relevant details.
+### Transactions Model: This model captures data related to individual transactions, such as transaction IDs, transaction dates, transaction amounts, and other relevant details.
 Each transaction is associated with a specific product, which can be represented as an array of product IDs.

-(__Products Model__): The products model represents the entities or items being transacted.
+### Products Model: The products model represents the entities or items being transacted.
 It includes attributes like product IDs, product names, prices, and other relevant information.
 Each product can have an array of transaction IDs associated with it, indicating the transactions in which that product was involved.

 By establishing these relationships between models, the connections and dependencies can be shown between transactions and products.
 For example, by referencing the array of transaction IDs within a product, users can retrieve all the transactions associated with that specific product.

 ## Challenges

-(__Setting up of redux toolkit__):
+### Setting up of redux toolkit :

 Setting up Redux Toolkit (RTK) can be straightforward and streamlined, thanks to its built-in utilities and simplified syntax.
 However, like any new technology or library, there are some challenges faced which includes: